frostcone/magmaguy.com/wiki/en/eternaltd/info.md

    ````
    This will now save the play area to your level file and your level file should now be ready for use.
 ## Trimming the world folder
 There are several files and folders located in your world folder that we can discard since EternalTD does not use all of them.
-This will cut down the size of your world and make it easier to dsitribute.
+This will cut down the size of your world and make it easier to distribute.

 For NORMAL Environment: